GLIMPSE OF ONE LIFE

 Photo of our Foster Parents, my Sister and I in the center, our Foster Cousins in front.

 In our new foster home setting our needs were more than adequately provided for; as our new foster parents could have no children of their own, and we filled the void.
 It was a happy setting but the thoughts of what I left behind still lingered in my memory.
 Later as an adult I went back to where I had been uprooted.
 Where the old farm house had been there was only a field.
 The old store of the lady who took us to church was gone.
-I had sought to get a glimpse of that period in my life, through that visit, but it now eluded me.
+I had sought to get a glimpse of that period in my life, through that visit, but it had eluded me.
 All that was left of those treasured moments are held in my memory; rather than being able to physically see them again.

-I remember another such instance in that we (my final foster home setting) as a family went to a lake about 30 miles from our home to water-ski.
+I remember another such instance in that we (my final foster home setting) as a family went to a lake about 30 miles from our home to water ski.
 I learned to ski on one ski, ski with by sister and cross other to the other side by going under her ski rope.
-I skied on that lake quite often, later a river, even in the ocean.
+I skied on that lake quite often, later a river, even in the ocean!

 Later, as an adult, I returned to get another glimpse of those cherished moments only to find that they eluded me.
 The lake was still there but its landscape had been so drastically changed that it could no longer reinforce the old memories.